VASST/VASSTAlgorithms/README.md

 Available modules
 -----------------
-* **PointToLineRegistration**: This is a hidden loadable module that contains a point to line registration algorithm.
+* **PointToLineRegistration**: This is a hidden loadable module that contains a point to line registration algorithm, access via the logic class.
+* **LinesIntersection**: This is a hidden loadable module that contains a least-squares lines intersection algorithm, access via the logic class.